SIGN: Safety-Aware Image-Goal Navigation for Autonomous Drones via Reinforcement Learning: Abstract

 \section{Abstract}

 Image-goal navigation (ImageNav) tasks a robot with autonomously exploring an unknown environment and reaching a location that visually matches a given target image.
 While prior works primarily study ImageNav for ground robots, enabling this capability for autonomous drones is substantially more challenging due to their need for high-frequency feedback control and global localization for stable flight.
-In this paper, we propose a novel sim-to-real framework that leverages visual reinforcement learning (RL) to achieve ImageNav for drones.
+In this paper, we propose a novel sim-to-real framework that leverages reinforcement learning (RL) to achieve ImageNav for drones.
 To enhance visual representation ability, our approach trains the vision backbone with auxiliary tasks, including image perturbations and future transition prediction, which results in more effective policy training.
 The proposed algorithm enables end-to-end ImageNav with direct velocity control, eliminating the need for external localization.
 Furthermore, we integrate a depth-based safety module for real-time obstacle avoidance, allowing the drone to safely navigate in cluttered environments.
-Unlike most existing drone navigation methods that focus solely on reference tracking or obstacle avoidance, our framework supports comprehensive navigation behaviors--autonomous exploration, obstacle avoidance, and image-goal seeking--without requiring explicit global mapping.
-Code and model checkpoints will be released upon acceptance.
+Unlike most existing drone navigation methods that focus solely on reference tracking or obstacle avoidance, our framework supports comprehensive navigation behaviors, including autonomous exploration, obstacle avoidance, and image-goal seeking, without requiring explicit global mapping.
+Code and model checkpoints are available at \url{https://github.com/Zichen-Yan/SIGN}.

-\section{INTRODUCTION}
+\section{Introduction}

-Learning vision-based navigation has attracted increasing attention in autonomous drone research.
-Existing works~\cite{flying, seeing, davide1} mostly focus on achieving autonomous obstacle avoidance and reference tracking, where the reference signal can be a target velocity~\cite{bhattacharya2024vision}, a direction~\cite{Navrl}, or goal coordinates~\cite{davide3}.
-Image navigation (ImageNav) poses a further challenge: enabling autonomous drones to search an unknown environment for a given goal image while avoiding collisions, a problem that remains largely unexplored.
+\IEEEPARstart{L}{earning} vision-based navigation has attracted increasing attention in autonomous drone research.
+Existing works mostly focus on achieving autonomous obstacle avoidance and reference tracking, where the reference signal can be a target position~\cite{flying}, velocity~\cite{hu2025seeing, bhattacharya2025vision, davide1} or direction~\cite{Navrl, davide3}.
+ImageNav poses a further challenge: enabling autonomous drones to search an unknown environment for a given goal image while avoiding collisions.
+This problem remains largely unexplored but has significant value in practical applications such as disaster rescue and industrial inspection, especially when pre-built maps and external localization are unavailable.
+Purely vision-based navigation reduces the dependence on additional sensors to enable a low-cost and lightweight drone design.
 In this paper, we investigate ImageNav for autonomous drones using only visual and IMU measurements.